ayshaysha/Clouded_Bytes_Ecore_Project/README.md

 1. Ecore Model: Located in "CloudedBytes\model\cloudedBytes.ecore", this file represents the high-level structure and relationships identified in the CloudedBytes web page.
 2. Generated Java Code: The Java classes generated from the Ecore model can be found at "CloudedBytes\src\cloudedBytes".
 This code serves as the backbone for potential applications or further research based on the model.
 3. Instances: Representative instances that demonstrate the applicability and flexibility of the metamodel can be found in "CloudedBytes\model\Dynamic Instances".
-4. Screenshots: For a visual comparison, we've included screenshots of CloudedBytes, highlighting the areas under study.
+4. Screenshots: For a visual comparison, I've included screenshots of CloudedBytes, highlighting the areas under study.
 Check them out in the Screenshots folder at path "CloudedBytes\model\Dynamic Instances\Screenshots".

 # Class Diagram